@some_function (1)

 |

-Returns the day within the month corresponding to the date serial number. |
+Returns the day of the month of the date represented by the date serial number. |

 @day_of_week |